Alex Murdaugh prosecutor says storm of crimes made him a killer in closing argument

 “And when those pressures mount someone becomes a family annihilator.”

+Mere steps away, Maggie was shot five times with a .300 Blackout semiautomatic rifle, as she tried to flee her killer.

+Mr Murdaugh continues to deny the allegations and has pleaded not guilty.

-During the state’s dramatic closing statement, the prosecutor “set the stage” about what he said led up to the moment Mr Murdaugh allegedly took two “family guns” and shot his wife and son dead.
+During the state’s dramatic closing statement, the prosecutor “set the stage” of what he said led up to the moment Mr Murdaugh allegedly took two “family guns” and shot his wife and son dead.

 He detailed how the disgraced attorney had long been a prominent figure in the community but was in fact “living a lie”.